WELCOME HOME ROSCOE JENKINS|

 February 8, 2008

 Writer: Malcolm D. Lee

-Producer: Gary Barber (executive), Roger Birnbaum (executive), Scott Stuber
+Producer: Gary Barber (executive), Roger Birnbaum (executive), Mary Parent, Scott Stuber

 Cast: Michael Clarke Duncan, Martin Lawrence, Mo'Nique